 (a) Amount of Assessment

-(1) The amount of each member’s assessment for the member’s fiscal year shall either be (a) the minimum assessment or (b) the product of the assessment rate established by SIPC for that fiscal year and either the member’s gross or net revenues from the securities business, as follows:
+(1) The amount of each member’s assessment for the member’s fiscal year shall be the product of the assessment rate established by SIPC for that fiscal year and either the member’s gross or net revenues from the securities business, as follows:

 (D) Anything to the contrary herein notwithstanding, if at any time SIPC determines that the balance of the SIPC Fund, as defined in Section 4(a)(2) of the Act, exclusive of confirmed lines of credit, aggregates or is reasonably likely to aggregate:

 (i) less than $150,000,000 – the amount of each member’s assessment shall be at an amount to be determined by SIPC, but in no case shall the amount of each member’s assessment be less than an assessment rate of one-fourth (¼) of one (1) percent per annum of such member’s gross revenues from the securities business.